KomodoPlatform/developer-docs/docs/README.md

 description: |-
   Komodo's blockchain technology enables developers to create and run fully independent blockchains in a secure and highly competitive environment.
+bulletStart: |-
   Each independent blockchain built on the Komodo framework has a wide range of capabilities, including:
 bullets: |
-  ■ Bitcoin-hash rate supported security              ■ Zero-knowledge privacy ■ Enterprise-level scalability                                  ■ Consensus customization ■ Blockchain clustering                                          ■ ...and more!
+  ■ Bitcoin-hash rate supported security
+  ■ Zero-knowledge privacy
+  ■ Enterprise-level scalability
+  ■ Consensus customization
+  ■ Blockchain clustering
+  ■ ...and more!
 closing: |-
   Because a Komodo-based blockchain is independently managed, the developer has complete freedom, so long as the essential connections to the Komodo ecosystem remain.